80.6% of retail investor accounts lose money when trading CFDs with this provider.

 Plus500 also offers a number of useful risk management features, such as stop losses (with trailing stops), limit orders negative balance protection price alerts and much more.
 You can see all of the account features offered by Plus500 here.

-Finally, we’ve listed some of the popular funding methods that Plus500 offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that Plus500 offers its traders below.

 Plus500 support a wide range of languages including English, French, Italian, Spanish, Portuguese, German, Dutch, Polish, Arabic, Hebrew, Danish, Norwegian, Czech, Slovak, Bulgarian and Chinese.